 |This Job is Ranked in|

-Pay scale for dental assistants ranges from approximately $23,080 to approximately $47,420.
-The average assistant earned around $34,000 in 2011.
-Those with the highest salaries live in the metropolitan areas of Manchester, N.H., San Francisco, and Barnstable Town, in Massachusetts.
+The pay scale for dental assistants ranges from about $23,550 to $47,580.
+In 2012, the average pay for dental assistants was $35,080 and the median pay was $34,500.
+Those with the highest salaries live in the metropolitan areas of San Francisco, Nashua, N.H., and Haverhill, Mass.

-The job of dental assistant is one of the few we cover that doesn’t necessarily require formal training.
-But it should, says Claudia Pohl, former president of the American Dental Assistant Association and a 37-year veteran in the field.
+Dental assistant is one of the few jobs we cover that doesn’t necessarily require formal training.
+But it should, says Claudia Pohl, former president of the American Dental Assistant Association and a veteran in the field with more than 35 years of experience.
 “The responsibilities of dental assistants are expanding, partially to facilitate more people getting access to care in this country when they can’t afford to visit a dentist,” Pohl says.
 “It’s not in patients’ best interests to receive treatment from someone who isn’t fully qualified.”
-Check your state’s requirements in terms of training, certification, and licensing to be fully aware of what’s expected before beginning work.
+Check your state’s requirements to know the training, certification and licensing you’ll need to begin work.
 An accredited program lasts for one to two years.
-For certification, a dental assistant must pass the Certified Dental Assistant exam, administered by the Dental Assisting National Board (DANB).
+For certification, a dental assistant must pass the Certified Dental Assistant exam administered by the Dental Assisting National Board.

 Even dental assistants living in a state that doesn’t require licensure should work to attain one, according to Pohl.
-Not only will a license distinguish you in terms of experience and knowledge, but it’s also in the best interest of the patients.
-“The average person would be appalled if they were to find out the person working in their mouth doesn’t have accreditation, licensing, or credentials,” she says.
+A license will distinguish you in terms of experience and knowledge, and it’s also in the best interest of the patients.
+“The average person would be appalled if they were to find out the person working in their mouth doesn’t have accreditation, licensing or credentials,” she says.

 Last updated by Jada A. Graves.